 do, about this split--but it's simply not true.
 Borderline personalities

-become proficient at dissociating from pain during infancy/early
+become proficient at dissociating from pain during infancy

-childhood.
-They don't relate to emotional or physical discomfort
+and early childhood.
+They don't relate to emotional or physical

-like you do, because they cannot hold onto feelings of any
+discomfort like you do, because they cannot hold onto feelings of

-type for extended periods.
-This is why you've wrestled with all
+any type for extended periods.
+This is why you've wrestled

-feelings (love, anger, joy) cannot be retained by someone with BPD--and
+Sustainable feelings (love, anger, joy) cannot be retained by someone

 now, your real drama unfolds.
 She may suddenly "want to